Last updated: February 2, 2024

 For most, the above is all you need to submit to the IRS, or – in the case of mileage reimbursement – your employer.

-In other words, if you use the IRS’s 2024 standard mileage rate of 67 cents per business mile driven, then all you need are the above details and a mileage log to go with them to grab your write-offs or tax deductions.
+If you use the IRS’s 2024 standard mileage rate of 67 cents per business mile, all you need is a mileage log and the details above to claim your deductions.

-Some people do use the actual expenses method too, and in that case, you will need to provide the IRS with itemized receipts that detail vehicle-related expenses that could be either fixed or variable, i.e. gas prices or registration fees.
+Some people do use the actual expenses method.
+In that case, you will need to provide the IRS with itemized receipts that detail vehicle-related expenses that could be either fixed or variable.
+For example gas prices or registration fees.
 Check one of our other posts on the topic for more information on the actual expenses method.

-For those in search of a sample IRS mileage log or a mileage form for taxes, MileageWise presents a clear and compliant framework that simplifies this often tedious process.
-Its system is designed to generate a printable mileage log for taxes, which is incredibly convenient for users who prefer a tangible record or need a hard copy for their tax files.
+For those in search of a sample IRS mileage log or a mileage form for taxes, MileageWise presents a clear and compliant framework.
+This simplifies this often tedious process.
+Also, its system is designed to generate a printable mileage log for taxes.
+This makes logging incredibly convenient for users who prefer a tangible record or need a hard copy for their tax files.

 How to Keep a Mileage Record

-Now that we’ve established the IRS’s requirements, let’s examine the various ways one can keep a mileage log, covering some basic options but also drawing attention to tracking apps like our own – a mileage tracker app and web dashboard feature which we’ve designed purely with meeting the IRS’s expectations in mind.
+Now that we’ve established the IRS’s requirements, let’s examine the various ways one can keep a mileage log.
+We’ll cover some basic options but also draw attention to tracking apps like our own.
+A mileage tracker app and web dashboard feature that we’ve designed with meeting the IRS’s expectations in mind.

-• MileageWise’s Mileage Tracking App: With more features than anything currently available on the market, we’ve developed our own mileage tracker app to compete with the best.
-Featuring three auto-tracking settings and a built-in IRS auditor feature, which checks and corrects any inconsistencies in your log – you can rely on our app.
+- MileageWise’s Mileage Tracking App: With more features than anything currently available on the market, we’ve developed our own mileage tracker app to compete with the best.
+It features three auto-tracking settings and a built-in IRS auditor.
+This checks and corrects any inconsistencies in your log, so you can rely on our app.

-• IRS mileage log example: if you would like to see an example of how your IRS-Proof log should look, please take a look at the example below:mileagewise offers user irs-proof mileage logs with a few clicks
+- IRS mileage log example: if you would like to see an example of how your IRS-Proof log should look, here it is:

 Combine flexible customer service, the ability to backtrack your mileage via reconstructive technology, and our mileage log tax preparation service, and you’ve got a nice ticket to guaranteeing efficient mileage tax logging.